-Our program has a policy of NO SMOKING on any part of the property, including the parking lot.
+Our program has a NO SMOKING policy on any part of the property, including the parking lot.
 Smoking is also not permitted on field trips.
 Our program will not tolerate drug use, which may jeopardize the employees' and children's health and well-being.
-This includes

-- ♦ Illegal or Prescription Drugs

-- ♦ Controlled Substances

-- ♦ Alcohol

-- ♦ Smoking

-Our smoke and drug-free environment include all areas around the school and on field trips.
-By law, if a parent is under the substance of any drug, the CDC will not release the child, and another person on the emergency contact list will be contacted.
+This includes substance of any drug, the CDC will not release the child, and another person on the emergency contact list will be contacted.
 If the CDC cannot contact anyone, then the CDC will contact the Whittier Police Department.

+- Illegal or Prescription Drugs

+- Controlled Substances

+- Alcohol

+- Smoking

+Our smoke and drug-free environment includes all areas around the school and on field trips.
+By law, if a parent is under the